QIAGENDatastream/VCF_accuracy_evaluator/Readme.md

 <!-- dx-header -->
 # SNP and Indel Evaluator (DNAnexus Platform App)

-takes a gold snp set, bam, and vcf to evaluate for sens/spec
+Takes a high quality snp vcf, bam, and a vcf to evaluate for sens/spec

 This DNA Nexus App wraps a standalone python version of the evaluator that can be used without DNANexus